Community Updates

 To manage odour associated with organic material:

-- The facility has high velocity fans to turn over the air within the enclosed facility xx times an hour.
+- The facility has high velocity fans to turn over the air within the enclosed facility.
 In addition to this the facility has rapid shutter doors to support the effectiveness of the high velocity fans.

 - Organic material is containerised in sealed vessels and taken off site daily